fschuett/moodle-enrol_oss/README.md

 patch <../../enrol/openlml/auth_ldap.patch

 The patch adds a cron() method to the auth_ldap plugin that is executed once an hour.

 Changelog
 ---------
-2012-10-20
-Added missing string.
-fixed create_category.
+2012-10-24
+course->idnumber is a unique key, so make course->idnumber unique by prepending 'shortname:'. prefix_teacher_members is now a comma separated list.

 2012-10-19
 Fixed course sortorder,
 removed unnecessary setting,
 fixed spelling error authldap, added upgrade.php from previous version,